caiettia/Thesis-Project/README.md

 ## XGBoost
 Extreme Gradient Boost, or more colloqiually known as XGBoost, is a form of Gradient Boost that is particularly effective at combatting overfitting.
 This is thanks to the ability for XGBoost to regularize parameters.
 Gradient Boost, on the other hand, is a form of regression that utilizes an ensemble of decision trees to make predictions.
-We can visually see XGBoost's performance on our data set below:
+More concisely, XGBoost is utilizing a forest of decision trees, similar to Random Forests, yet XGBoost improves upon this by weighting trees differently, thereby making the regressor a stronger learner as it can be more sensitive to new data.
+We can visually see XGBoost's fit on our data set below:

 ![xgb_plot](https://raw.githubusercontent.com/caiettia/Thesis-Project/main/xgboost_plot.png)

-Following k=10 KFold, an MAE of $4,167.28 is observed.
+Visually, we can see the strength of XGBoost as a learner with how the regressor fits the fluctuating volume of data.
+From x = 4 rooms to x = 6 rooms, we can see the algorithm's sensitivity most clearly, following the visual trend of the data quite well.
+Despite this, near x = 9 rooms, we see the XGBoost regressor visually diverge from the seemingly exponential trend of the data.
+While this algorithm visually is more performant than the linear model, it is likely not the best regressor we have come across.
+So, we quantify this regressor again with a k=10 KFold, and an MAE of $4,167.28 is observed.

 ## Sequential NN
 A Sequential Neural Network is a form of constructing a neural network, where each layer of the NN is built sequentially.
 So, each iteration of the sequence builds a